F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 6. Any actions, including any supportive measures, taken in response to a report or Formal Complaint of Discrimination and Harassment, including:

-1. The basis for all conclusions that the response was not deliberately indifferent;
+1. The basis for all conclusions is that the response was not deliberately indifferent;

 2. Any measures designed to restore or preserve equal access to the University’s education program or activity; and